 Director of undergraduate studies: Hal Brooks (hal.brooks@yale.edu), Rm.
-102C, 220 York St., 432-1310; tdps.yale.edu
+102C, 220 York St., 432-1310; theaterstudies.yale.edu; dance studies; musical theater

 The mission of the program in Theater, Dance, and Performance Studies (TDPS) is to cultivate adventurous artists and scholars with a serious commitment to craft and extensive understanding of the contexts in which cultural productions emerge.
 Introductory, term, and capstone courses reiterate the core learning objectives of the program: collaboration, craft, the integration of practice and theory, interdisciplinarity, and new work development.